Billy Sheehan: Talas

 Sheehan's first full-time band was Talas, a power trio with Dave Constantino on guitar and Paul Varga on drums.
 The band played a mixture of cover songs and original material, and all three instrumentalists alternated on lead vocals.

 Talas was a popular local band in Buffalo for over a decade, attaining a cult status which spread into the northeast US and into Canada.
-In 1979, Talas released their eponymous debut album, which generated the regional hit single, "See Saw".
-It was during this time that Sheehan wrote "Shy Boy" (later re-recorded with David Lee Roth), and "Addicted to that Rush" (later re-recorded with Mr Big).
+In 1979, Talas released their eponymous debut album, which generated the regional hit single "See Saw".
+It was during this time that Sheehan wrote "Shy Boy" (later re-recorded with David Lee Roth) and "Addicted to that Rush" (later re-recorded with Mr. Big).

-In the late 1970s, Sheehan also played in a band called Light Years with drummer Ron Rocco who had earlier played in a band called Black Sheep with Foreigner singer Lou Gramm in Rochester, NY.
+In the late 1970s, Sheehan also played in a band called Light Years with drummer Ron Rocco, who had earlier played in a band called Black Sheep with Foreigner singer Lou Gramm in Rochester, NY.
 After Sheehan returned to Talas they opened a show for UFO in Buffalo.
 This led Sheehan to an association with guitarist Michael Schenker and also helped land him the job touring with UFO in 1983.

 Talas' first national exposure happened in 1980, when they opened thirty shows for Van Halen.
 However, success was elusive, and even as their brand of what came to be known as "glam metal" gained popularity over the next few years, Talas remained an unsigned act, partly due to poor management.
 (Note: "02:04 [...]
-I'm sure was a contributing 02:06 factor [...] but [our manager] it wasn't 02:08 horrible") They independently released their debut "Talas" LP on Evenfall Records (reissued by Metal Blade), and then "Sink Your Teeth into That" on Relativity Records.
+I'm sure was a contributing 02:06 factor [...] but [our manager] it wasn't 02:08 horrible") They independently released their debut Talas LP on Evenfall Records (reissued by Metal Blade), then Sink Your Teeth into That on Relativity Records.